Founding Director of the Institute of Games

 BA, BSc(Hons), MPsych(Clinical), PhD

-Kristen is mental health social worker who has worked in the public mental health sector for 21 years.
-For the past 5 years she has been the Manager of headspace Elsternwick.
-Headspace Elsternwick is part of the National Youth Mental Health Initiative providing a “one stop shop” of mental health, primary care, drug and alcohol and educational/vocational support to young people aged 12-25.
-Headspace was established to provide a model of early intervention to young people and their family and friends and see young people with social and family issues, mental health concerns as well as difficulties with school or work and drug and alcohol misuse/abuse.
+Kirsten is mental health social worker who has worked in the public mental health sector for 23 years.
+For the past 8 years she has been the Manager of headspace Elsternwick. headspace Elsternwick is part of the National Youth Mental Health Initiative providing a “one stop shop” of mental health, primary care, drug and alcohol and educational/vocational support to young people aged 12-25. headspace was established to provide a model of early intervention to young people and their family and friends and see young people with social and family issues, mental health concerns as well as difficulties with school or work and drug and alcohol misuse/abuse.

 Willams Rd Family Therapy Centre